Upper bounds for the regularity of powers of edge ideals of graphs: Introduction

-\begin{conj} If $G$ is a graph, then for all $q \geq 1$, $\reg(I(G)^q) \leq 2q + \reg(I(G)) - 2.$ \end{conj} There are some classes of graphs for which this conjecture is known to be true, see \cite{BBH17}.
-As a consequence of the techniques that we have developed, we prove the conjecture with an additional hypothesis: 2mm \textbf{Theorem \ref{weak-conj1}.} {\em Let $G$ be a graph.
+\begin{conj} If $G$ is a graph, then for all $q \geq 1$, $\reg(I(G)^q) \leq 2q + \reg(I(G)) - 2.$ \end{conj} There are some classes of graphs for which this conjecture is known to be true, see \cite{BBH17, BN19}.
+As a consequence of the techniques that we have developed, we prove the conjecture with an additional hypothesis: 2mm \textbf{Corollary \ref{weak-conj1}.} {\em Let $G$ be a graph.
 If every induced subgraph $H$ of $G$ has a vertex $x$ with $\reg(I(H \setminus N_H[x]))+1 \leq \reg(I(H))$, then for all $q \geq 1$,}

+We recover many of the known results on the regularity of powers of edge ideals of graphs (Corollary \ref{known-results}).
+Also, as a consequence of our results we answer Q2 by obtaining precise expressions for the regularity of powers of edge ideals of some classes of graphs, (Proposition \ref{mat-reg}, Proposition \ref{disjoint}).

+So far, in the literature, for the classes of graphs for which the regularity of powers of edge ideals have been computed, they satisfy either $\reg(I(G)^q) = 2q + \nu(G) - 1$ or $\reg(I(G)^q) = 2q + \cochord(G) - 1$, for all $q \geq 2$.
+In \cite{jayanthan}, the authors raised the question whether there exists a graph $G$ with As a consequence of our investigation, we obtain a class of graphs for which

-We then move on to study regularity of powers of vertex decomposable graphs.
-A graph $G$ is said to be vertex decomposable if $\Delta(G)$ is a vertex decomposable, where $\Delta(G)$ denotes the independence complex of $G$ (see Section \ref{reg-vertex} for definition).
-Vertex decomposability was first introduced by Provan and Billera \cite{ProvLouis}, in the case when all the maximal faces are of equal cardinality, and extended to the arbitrary case by Bj\"orner and Wachs \cite{BjWachs}.
-We have the chain of implications:
+We then proceed to prove the Conjecture \ref{ABBH-conj} for vertex decomposable graphs.
+A graph $G$ is said to be vertex decomposable if $\Delta(G)$ is vertex decomposable, where $\Delta(G)$ denotes the independence complex of $G$ (see Section \ref{reg-vertex} for the definition).
+Vertex decomposability of simplicial complexes was first introduced by Provan and Billera \cite{ProvLouis}, in the case when all the maximal faces are of the same cardinality, and extended to the arbitrary case by Bj\"orner and Wachs \cite{BjWachs}.
+We have the chain of implications

-where a graph $G$ is shellable if $\Delta(G)$ is a shellable simplicial complex and $G$ is sequentially Cohen-Macaulay if $R/I(G)$ is sequentially Cohen-Macaulay.
+A graph $G$ is said to be shellable if $\Delta(G)$ is a shellable simplicial complex and $G$ is sequentially Cohen-Macaulay if $R/I(G)$ is sequentially Cohen-Macaulay.
 Both the above implications are known to be strict.
-Recently, a number of authors have been interested in classifying or identifying vertex decomposable graphs $G$ in terms of the combinatorial properties of $G$, \cite{BFH15, DochEng09, Wood2}.
-We prove the Conjecture \ref{ABBH-conj}, for vertex decomposable graphs.
-2mm \textbf{Theorem \ref{upper-ver}.} {\em Let $G$ be a vertex decomposable graph.
-Then for all $q \geq 1$,} As a consequence, we obtain the linear polynomial corresponding to $\reg(I(G)^s)$ for several classes of graphs such as $C_5$-free vertex decomposable, chordal, sequentially Cohen-Macaulay bipartite graphs and certain whiskered graphs.
+Recently, a number of authors have been interested in classifying or identifying vertex decomposable graphs $G$ in terms of the combinatorial properties of $G$, see \cite{BFH15, BC, khosh_moradi, adam, Wood2, Russ11}.
+2mm \textbf{Theorem \ref{scm-bipartite}.} {\em If $G$ is a vertex decomposable graph, then for all $q \geq 1$, }

+2mm Banerjee, Beyarslan and H\`a gave a question whether the equality $\reg(I(G)^q) = 2q + \nu(G) - 1$ hold for all $q \geq 1$ for several important classes of graphs, \cite[Question 7.9]{BBH17}.
+We answer this question affirmatively in Corollary \ref{main-cor}.